kgdunn/pid-book/data-visualization/data-visualization-exercises.rst

 .. question::
 	:copyright_issue: yes

-	This figure is a screen shot from a `Toronto Star article <http://www.yourhome.ca/homes/realestate/article/742160--mortgage-rate-roulette>`_ about mortgage payments as a function of the interest rate.
+	This figure is a screenshot from a `Toronto Star article <http://www.yourhome.ca/homes/realestate/article/742160--mortgage-rate-roulette>`_ about mortgage payments as a function of the interest rate.
 Redraw the same information in a more suitable form.

 	.. image:: ../figures/visualization/Toronto-Star-Mortgage-Rates.png
 		:align: center
 		:scale: 80

 .. answer::
-	:fullinclude: no
+	:fullinclude: yes
 	:copyright_issue: yes

 	The data from this article are needlessly embellished with a picture of a house, a $20,000 bill and a stake in the ground.